-Before getting into questions about a potential federal data breach law, it is worth taking a look at the current state of the law.
+Before getting into questions about a potential legislation, it is worth taking a look at the current state of the law.
 A total of 51 U.S. states and territories have data breach laws on the books today.
 Companies comply with these laws every day.
 This is not an area in which there is a lack of regulation.